-5 card decks that compose the Oracle for Transfeministech and an example of a consultation.
-More information available at: transfeministech.org
+Five card decks that compose the Oracle for Transfeministech and an example of a consultation.
+More information available at: www.transfeministech.org

-While it has been envisioned as a card game for speculative futures, we believe that the ensemble of transfeminist values brainstormed over a series of workshops with feminists from different regions and identitary feminist agendas can also inspire different tech towards envisioning transfeminist A.I. projects, alternative tech or practices that are more coherent with the present and future we wanna see.
+While it has been envisioned as a card game for speculative futures, we believe that the ensemble of transfeminist values, brainstormed over a series of workshops with feminists from different regions and identitary feminist agendas, can also inspire different tech towards envisioning transfeminist AI projects, alternative tech or practices that are more coherent with the present and future we want to see.
 As Ursula Le Guin once said: "the thing about science fiction is, it isn't really about the future.
 It's about the present.
 But the future gives us great freedom of imagination.
 It is like a mirror.
 You can see the back of your own head."
-(Le Guin, Streitfeld, 2019).